TypesInCode/jTemplates/docs/patterns/02-reactivity.md

 **Greedy scopes** batch updates via `queueMicrotask`.
 Non-greedy scopes emit immediately.
 Async scopes are automatically greedy.

+**Async limitation:** Dependencies are only captured synchronously.
+Any reactive reads after an `await` will not be tracked as dependencies.
+Read all reactive values before the first `await`.

 ```typescript
 const scope = ObservableScope.Create(() => counter.value * 2);